 Professional Reference tools are designed for health professionals to use.
-They are written by UK doctors and are based on research evidence, UK and European Guidelines.
-They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.
+They are written by UK doctors and based on research evidence, UK and European Guidelines, so you may find the language more technical than the condition leaflets.

 The 6-item Cognitive Impairment Test (6CIT) Kingshill Version 2000® was developed in 1983.This was by regression analysis of the Blessed Information Memory Concentration Scale (BIMC).
 The 6CIT is a useful dementia screening tool in Primary Care.
 It was used in a large European assessment tool (Easycare©) and with new computerised versions its usage is increasing.

 Many thanks to Dr Patrick Brooke, General Practitioner & Research Assistant in Dementia for his help with the original article.
 The Kingshill Research Centre, Swindon, UK owns the copyright to The Kingshill Version 2000 of the 6CIT but allows free usage to healthcare professionals.

 The 6CIT is a much newer test than the Abbreviated Mental Test (AMT).
 It would appear to be culturally and linguistically translatable with good probability statistics; however, it is held back by its more complex scoring system.
 Furthermore, it would be nice to see some additional larger population studies using the test.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Egton Medical Information Systems Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.